 To learn more, check out our independent review of Anger Class Online.

-Online-Therapy.com earned our award for best anger management therapy because it provides one-on-one sessions with certified therapists that specialize in anger issues.
+I picked Online-Therapy.com for our award for best anger management therapy because it provides one-on-one therapy sessions along with a strong CBT course that’s excellent for managing anger.

 Pros & Cons